 - The same Mode A and Mode B were used again, and the same pairs are used to transmit power.
 The difference with 802.3at is that all four pairs are used to transmit data packets to achieve 1Gbps throughput (Figure 2).

-- Two power levels emerging: Version 1 - 60W from Power Sourcing Equipment (PSE) and 50W assured at Powered Device (PD) side.
-Version 2 - about 100W from PSE and about 80W assured at PD side.
+- Two power levels: Type 3 - 60W from Power Sourcing Equipment (PSE) and 50W assured at Powered Device (PD) side.
+Type 4 - about 90W from PSE and about 80W assured at PD side.

-- All four pairs will transmit data packets and power
+- All four pairs transmit data packets and power

-- Total throughput will be 10Gbps, a 10x increase over previous generations
+- Total throughput is10Gbps, a 10x increase over previous generations

 - Backwards compatible with previous generations of PoE; 802.3af and 802.3at